-Given that we have found a fixed cycle for the relevant limiting system, important questions remain regarding convergence.
-One question stems from the approximation of a finite system with the corresponding limiting system: how good is this approximation?
-The second question is whether the trajectory of the limiting system always converges to its fixed cycle, and if so, how quickly?
+Given that we have found a fixed cycle for the relevant infinite system, important questions remain regarding convergence.
+One question stems from the approximation of a finite system with the corresponding infinite system: how good is this approximation?
+The second question is whether the trajectory of the infinite system always converges to its fixed cycle, and if so, how quickly?

-For the first question, we note that the standard methods referred to previously (based on work by Kurtz, [7, 11, 19]) provide only very weak bounds on the convergence rate between limiting and finite systems.
-By focusing on a specific problem, proving tighter bounds may be possible (see, for example, the discussion in [25]).
-In practice, however, as we shall see in Section 3.4, the limiting system approach proves extremely accurate even for small systems, and hence it is a useful technique for gauging system behavior.
+For the first question, we note that the standard methods referred to previously provide only very weak bounds on the convergence rate between infinite and finite systems.
+By focusing on a specific problem, proving tighter bounds may be possible (see, for example, the discussion in [21]).
+In practice, however, as we shall see in Section 3.4, the infinite system approach proves extremely accurate even for small systems, and hence it is a useful technique for gauging system behavior.

 For the second question, we have found in our experiments that the system does always converge to its fixed cycle, although we have no proof of this.
-The situation is generally easier when the trajectory converges to a fixed point, instead of a fixed cycle, as we shall see.
-(See also [16].)
+The situation is generally easier when the trajectory converges to a fixed point, instead of a fixed cycle, as we shall mention in subsequent sections.
+(See also [13].)
 Proving this convergence hence remains an interesting open theoretical question.